tripphamm/trippkit/README.md

 #### CircleCI

 In order to build and release our library when we push changes, we utilize CircleCI.
+JSKit will generate a `.circleci/config.yml` file which will install, build, test, and release your library every time a change is pushed to the `master` branch.

+#### Dependabot

+GitHub's Dependabot will scan your library for vulnerable dependencies and will open Pull Requests in order to update those dependencies.
+In order to ensure that Dependabot follows our commit-message convention, JSKit includes a `.dependabot` config which tells Dependabot to prefix its commit messages with "Fix".